Sabicool/Medicine/index.md

 ---

 # About this Website
-This is the note database of a junior doctor in Australia. *Please note that the information contained in these notes is not medical advice and that I do not claim copyright for the images*.
-These notes are purely provided as an educational resource.
-If there is content you want removed or altered, please do not hesitate to contact me or create an issue on the github repository.
+This is the note database of a junior doctor in Australia.
+The information contained in these notes is for educational purposes only and should not be construed as medical advice.
+While I strive for accuracy, I make no guarantees regarding the completeness or reliability of the content provided.
+Additionally, I do not claim copyright for any images included herein unless explicitly stated.
+If you wish to request a correction, removal, or alteration of any content, please feel free to contact me or submit an issue via the associated [github repository](https://github.com/Sabicool/Medicine).
 # Quick Reference
 Consider taking a look through my [Intern Reference file](00%20Reference/Junior%20Doctor/Intern%20Reference.md) if you are an intern yourself, otherwise here is a list of notes in my rotations folder.
 Click on whatever rotation you might be on right now: